-Once we had answered those questions a lot of stuff was already out.
+Once I had answered those questions a lot of stuff was already out.
 My kids are simple.
 They play with Schleich animals, building blocks, a few stuffed animals, and occasionally their dolls.
-That’s it.
+That’s really about it.

 We then went through and decided exactly what to keep and what to donate.
 If the toy wasn’t routinely played with or didn’t inspire some form of creativity or teamwork, it went.
 Here’s the simple list: